-If you have ideas and inspiration, but don’t know where to start or just need help structure and plan the shoot, our regular stylist Mugdha Sapte can meet with you and take you through the process.
-It can be daunting, especially if its your first photo shoot.
+If you have ideas and inspiration, but don’t know where to start or just need help structure and plan the shoot, one of our regular stylists can meet with you and take you through the process.
+It can be daunting, especially if it’s your first photo shoot.
 We are here to support you and ensure you enjoy the experience.
-Mugdha is with us on most studio shoots and sometimes on location too.
-Her rate is usually included in our initial quote.

 Shoot prep and on shoot styling rates.

 Please contact Mugdha to book her for shoot prep and/or shoot styling at our studio or on location.
 You may enjoy using www.milanote.com to moodboard and share ideas.
 Styling rates are from:

 Half Day Shoot Prep or on shoot styling: £85.00+VAT

 Full Day Shoot Prep or on shoot styling: £150.00+VAT